Ready to find out the online dating trends for 2020? Here’s what industry experts are predicting for the coming year.

 Despite its exponential growth in the past decade, the dating industry has been plagued by retention and engagement issues.
 Setting your brand apart in the crowded dating industry is becoming more complicated by the day.

 This coming year, I expect to see dating sites and apps to keep on bringing online and offline experiences together by creating real-life experiences and give their platform a community-feel.

 I also believe personalization and user experience will be critical in 2020.
-The industry has already seen a rise in niche online dating apps, which will continue to expand and grow as users are more and more seeking quality over quantity.
+The industry has already seen a rise in niche online dating apps, which will continue to expand and grow as users seek more and more quality over quantity.

 Finally, I expect online dating safety to be a focus in the coming months.
 Protecting your users is increasingly more important to keep a spotless brand as the need for content moderation increases.
 Governments and authorities are likely to demand more control over the industry, so businesses will need to set frameworks and standards according to those upcoming rules and regulations.